cantools/cantools/README.rst

 About
 =====

-This module is intended to have a similar interface as the python struct module, but working on bits instead of normal datatypes (char, int, ...).
+This module is intended to have a similar interface as the python struct module, but working on bits instead of primitive data types (char, int, ...).

 Documentation: http://bitstruct.readthedocs.org/en/latest